 Finally!
-Harry Dach-sensei has managed to recently locate the above picture of Nakahama-sensei, Kendo 7.dan, his instructor in Iwakuni, Japan.
+Harry Dach-sensei has managed to find the above picture of Nakahama-sensei, Kendo Kyoshi 7.dan, his instructor in Iwakuni, Japan.

 Thankfully for all of us at Memphis Kendo, Dach-sensei's desire was strong, and a great friendship with Nakahama-sensei was formed.